-Russian hackers steal medical data of Rio athletes
+Hackers steal medical data of US Olympic stars

-Russian hackers broke into the World Anti-Doping Agency database, stealing medical data of athletes competing at the Rio Olympics, the agency said Tuesday.
+The World Anti-Doping Agency said Tuesday that Russian hackers broke into its database, stealing medical data of Olympic stars including gold medal gymnast Simone Biles and tennis player Venus Williams.

-The cyber criminal group, known as "Tsar Team" and "Fancy Bear," publicly released some of the stolen data and threatened to leak more in the future.
-The same group is thought to have been behind the Democratic National Committee hack in June.
+The cyber criminal group known as "Tsar Team" and "Fancy Bear" publicly released some of the stolen data and threatened to leak more in the future.
+The same group is thought to have been behind the Democratic National Committee hack in June -- which released sensitive political strategy and led to the resignation of the committee chairman.

+On the website, which CNN cannot confirm as legitimate, Fancy Bears offered a message which said in part, "Greetings citizens of the world.
+Allow us to introduce ourselves.
+We are Fancy Bears' international hack team.
+We stand for fair play and clean sport."

+The hackers said, "We will also disclose exclusive information about other national Olympic teams later.
+Wait for sensational proof of famous athletes taking doping substances any time soon."

+"In each of the situations, the athlete has done everything right in adhering to the global rules for obtaining permission to use a needed medication," he said.

-The database of the World Anti-Doping Agency was accessed through an account created by the International Olympic Committee for the Rio games, WADA said.
+WADA's database was accessed through an account created by the International Olympic Committee for the Rio games, WADA said.

-The agency said it believed the access was obtained through "spear phishing" of email accounts.
-Spear phishing is an email that appears to be from an address known to the recipient, asking for sensitive information.
+In a statement, WADA claims a cyber-espionage group obtained the information through phishing of email accounts, which allowed hackers to obtain passwords to WADA's database, after receiving fake emails from an address known to the recipient, asking for sensitive information.

+The Russian government denied any involvement in the hack, according to a statement from Russian presidential spokesman Dmitry Peskov, which was reported by the state run media agency TASS.

+"We can say without a hesitation any involvement in such actions on the part of official Moscow, the Russian government or any Russian secret services is strictly out of the question.
+It's simply ruled out," Peskov said.

-This is not the first time the agency was targeted.
-The doping agency database account of whistleblower Yuliya Stepanova was hacked in August.
-The runner helped expose the scale of Russian doping problem last year.
+This is not the first time WADA was targeted.
+The anti-doping agency database account of whistleblower Yuliya Stepanova was hacked in August.
+The runner helped expose the scale of Russian doping problems last year.

 "WADA condemns these ongoing cyber-attacks that are being carried out in an attempt to undermine WADA and the global anti-doping system," said Olivier Niggli, the agency's director general.